 Your Next Steps for the Windows Server 2012 End of Support

 On October 10, 2023, Microsoft will be ending their support for all editions of Windows Server 2012 and Windows Server 2012 R2.
+Knowing key dates for the lifecycle of Microsoft's operating systems can help you make informed decision about when to upgrade you hardware systems.
 Even though it's still months from now, it's imperative you take the right steps now to prepare for this major change.
 But don't panic!
 We've got you covered on your next steps.

 Windows Server 2012 reached its mainstream support end date over four years ago, in October 2018, but Microsoft pushed back the end date for extended support for five more years to allow customers to migrate to newer, under-support Windows Server versions.
 And the day has come, we've reached that end date.
 In 7 months, Microsoft is issuing an end of support for Windows Server 2012 and its R2 affiliate.